Meet the CBS12 News Team

 Over the years Eric has earned numerous awards for his investigations and breaking news coverage.

-Ben Becker is CBS 12's political reporter and noon news anchor.
+Ben Becker is CBS 12's political reporter.
 His responsibilities include reporting on the economy, tracking public/political corruption, corporate fraud and wrongdoing jeopardizing public health and safety.